thephez/original-evolution-whitepaper/README.md

 ### 3.2 Account State
 An Account’s State is a representation of the current set of data and metadata related to an
 Account subscription.
-When an Account is registered, it is in the ‘null­state’, until the Account owner creates data for
+When an Account is registered, it is in the ‘null-state’, until the Account owner creates data for
 the account.
 Updates to the Account data require a valid signature of the hash of the Owner state properties
 (which include a hash of the data) for the public key of the Account derived from the subscription
 transaction set.
-Meta state is created by miners who set the status of the account and the fee­balance, based on
+Meta state is created by miners who set the status of the account and the fee-balance, based on
 the Account’s activity and the consensus rules, described later.

 Account State derived from Subscription Transactions